-Human Understanding[®] is the line of continuity running through all of NRC Health's work, including this Experience Perspective.
+Human Understanding® is the line of continuity running through all of NRC Health's work, including the Pediatric Experience Perspective.
 Section 1 offers our viewpoint on a set of focus areas that health systems can embrace on the path to realizing the New Awesome.
-Section 2 shares important trends that we've tracked to provide context for the work ahead.
+Section 2 shares important pediatric-focused trends that we've tracked to provide context for the work ahead.

-Allen Hrdy
+Helen Hrdy

-Helen Hrdy Chief Growth Officer, NRC Health
+Chief Growth Officer, NRC Health